Joey-Robinson/secondTribute/readme.md

 Starting from the top

 - I used webpack & babel together to compile and bundle my index.js file into bundle.js.
 I did this so I could use modern features, without comprimising my usability.
+I also wanted to be able to export different files and have a primary file that bundles everything for me (similar to React).
 - In addition to the two tools listed above, I used uglify.js to minify my bundle.js into bundle.min.js, and give myself a small performance increase.

 SCSS